Multiple Instance Verification: Experiments

 \subsection{Results for QMNIST handwriting verification}

-We first consider classification performance and quality of the explanations using training datasets with a fixed sample size and without controlling bag sizes, and then go on to consider the effect of varying training sample size and (controlled) average bag sizes.
+We first consider performance of classification and key instance detection using datasets with a fixed training sample size and without controlling bag sizes, and then go on to consider the effect of varying training sample size and (controlled) average bag sizes.